Kushal0000/Web-Scraping-using-Python/README.md

 Copy
 Edit
 C:/Users/kusha/OneDrive/Desktop/Projects/Python/Web_Scraping/Output.csv

 📂 Output Structure
 The output CSV may include the following columns (based on current Wikipedia data):

 Rank
 Name
 Industry
 Revenue
 Employees
 Headquarters

-Notes (if available)

 🛠️ Customization Tips
-To scrape a different Wikipedia table, update the url and the table index

-Modify column parsing logic to fit new structures
+To scrape a different Wikipedia table, update the url and the table index Modify column parsing logic to fit new structures

-🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request.

-📄 License
-This project is licensed under the MIT License.

-🙋‍♂️ Author
-Kushal Patel
-📧 Email Me
-🔗 LinkedIn